oowl logo

 Agents

 23 agents across 6 classes.
-All files live in framework/agents/ and are copied to .opencode/agents/ on install.
+Files live in framework/agents/ and are copied to .opencode/agents/ on install.

 Orchestration